ad-dycost/chemsctipts/README.md

 logP.py [-h] --job FILE [FILE ...] [-n NTHREADS] [-v]
 ```
 FILE - file name atomic coordinates (in XYZ format)
-NTHREADS - number of threads
+NTHREADS - number of thread, default 1

 The script contains variables that you can override according to your own settings:
 - WORK_DIR